 You can do the same with backgrounds by using both your primary and secondary colors, as well as different patterns.

 Again, it’s your brand, get as creative as you want.
+You can create your own logo, submarks, and backgrounds using Canva.
 However, if you’re not super creative on the graphics front and want a little help but are tight on budget, check out 99designs.

 Take a look at are our two logos.
 The one on the left is our old logo and the one on the right is our new logo, which we are absolutely in love with!
 We feel it represents us better.
 Not that we didn’t love the old one at one point, but we’ve outgrown it and it was time for a new look and rebrand.

 For our first logo, we used DesignCrowd and it only cost us about $250.
-It fit our budget perfectly since we were just starting out.
-Now that we’re more established and could afford more, we stepped it up
+It fit our budget perfectly since we were just starting out at the time.

 STEP 9: RESEARCH & SELECT TYPOGRAPHY

-One of the best places to find different typeface, which is a family of fonts, is at Creative Market.
+One of the best places to find different typefaces, which is a family of fonts, is at Creative Market.
 But there are other places, too, such as Google fonts.

 Take your time with this because you want to select one that not only fits your brand’s personality but is also unique.